robo9k/worldofpadman-beryllium/release/readme.txt

    * Beryllium automatically renames players, preventing multiple players having the same name.
    * Several names are now forbidden, e.g. "server".
-   * Players should no longer be able to use non-existant skins.
    * Quite a few sanity checks are being run against votes.
    * Some bugs in the original code have been fixed
    * Most bugfixes from WoP's bleeding edge code have been backported, even those changing gameplay
-   * Beryllium is mostly compatible with modkuh

-  :: Versions

-   * The current version of Beryllium is __VERSION__.
-   * The code bases upon World of Padman's v1.5 gamecode and is thus only compatible with this version of the game.
-    Due to its generic nature, it could also be applied to other versions or even other ioquake3 based games.

   :: Credits

   Thanks in no particular order:
    * World of Padman Team
    * Community around the game
    * ioquake
    * id Software

   Beryllium uses portions of other people's code, which was licensed under the GPL or a similar license.
   Furthermore, some ideas have been adopted or copied.

   Thus additional credits go to:
    * Tremulous
    * OpenArena